 To get that all important loan, your credit rating must be considered good enough by your bank.
 There isn’t a minimum credit score needed for buying a house, and the exact score you need varies from lender to lender.
 Put simply, the higher your credit score is, the better your chances are of being offered a better deal on a mortgage.

-There are three main credit agencies you can use to check your credit scores: Experian, Equifax and Callcredit.
-All three will give you an independent score based on how you’ve handled money in the past.
-This helps predict how much of a risk you are to the mortgage lender.
-Their credit reports look at your past borrowing and repayments, how much of your available credit you routinely use, how many payments you’ve missed, your electoral roll status and several other factors to create a score.
+You can check your score for free with the three main credit agencies - Experian, Equifax and Callcredit.
+These agencies will give you an independent score based on your credit report which contains your past borrowing, repayments, how much of your available credit you routinely use, how many payments you’ve missed, your electoral roll status and several other factors to create a score.
+This will show how you’ve handled money in the past and also helps to predict how much of a risk you are to the mortgage lender.

 There isn’t a universal score or credit rating, so for a complete picture of your financial footprint, you’ll need to check with all three agencies.
 Read more about how to check your credit rating.

-Each credit agency has its own slightly different rules for what is and isn’t a good score.
+Each credit agency has its own slightly different score banding for what is and isn’t a good score.
 The lower the score, the higher the risk to the lender.
-Experian ranks their results from 0–999, with a score of 881 or higher considered good and over 960 rated as excellent.
-Most Experian credit scores fall between 600 and 750.
+Experian ranks their results from 0–999, with a score of 881 or higher considered good and 961 or over rated as excellent.

 Alongside your credit score, lenders use a host of other factors to determine whether to give you a mortgage.
 They look at your income, expenditure debt and savings, as well as your credit score to assess the risk of lending to you.
 If you have a good track record with your bank and have been a reliable customer for a number of years, that will help ease their concerns.